zzzace2000/laravel-medialibrary/v3/converting-images/defining-conversions.md

 Instead of specify the glide parameters in the `setManipulations-method` you can also you use the convenience methods.

-This media conversion—
+This media conversion:

 ```php
 $this->addMediaConversion('thumb')
      ->setManipulations(['w' => 500]);
 ```

-—is equivalent to:
+is equivalent to:

 ```php
 $this->addMediaConversion('thumb')